YDK-Solutions/ydk/sdk/python/docsgen/ydk.types.rst

 	Represents a list with support for hanging a parent.

-	All YANG based entity classes that have lists or leaf-lists in them use YList to represent the list.
+	All YANG based entity classes that have lists in them use YList to represent the list.

+.. py:class:: ydk.types.YLeafList()

+	Bases: :class:`YList`

+	Represents a leaf-list with support for hanging a parent.

+	All YANG leaf-list is represented as YLeafList.
+YLeafList is associative array, it contains unique elemenets.